elementh/random_color/README.md

   // As HSV Array
   let color = RandomColor::new().to_hsv_array(); // color => [179, 20, 100]

-  // As RGB
+  // As RGB String
   let color = RandomColor::new().to_rgb_string(); // color => "rgb(204, 255, 254)"

-  // As RGBA
+  // As RGBA String
   let color = RandomColor::new().to_rgba_string(); // color => "rgba(204, 255, 254, 1)"

   // As RGB Array
   let color = RandomColor::new().to_rgb_array(); // color => [204, 255, 254]

-  // As HSL
+  // As HSL String
   let color = RandomColor::new().to_hsl_string(); // color => "hsl(179, 99%, 10%)"

-  // As HSLA
+  // As HSLA String
   let color = RandomColor::new().to_hsla_string(); // color => "hsl(179, 99%, 10%, 1)"

   // As HSL Array
   let color = RandomColor::new().to_hsl_array(); // color => [179, 99, 10]

-  // As Hex
+  // As Hex String
   let color = RandomColor::new().to_hex(); // color => "#b31464"
 ```
 ## Roadmap